3cqs-coder/SymBot/docs/README.md

 		- `schedule` this is a crontab format schedule of the days and time to process tasks.
 		- `password` is the password that will be used to encrypt database backups.
 It is required and is not a plain text password, but rather an encrypted form of it, so it should not be manually entered.
 		- `max` is the maximum number of backups to keep.
+		- `include_chats` controls whether AI chat conversation history is included in scheduled automatic backups.
+Defaults to `true`.
+Can also be toggled per-backup when performing a manual backup from the System menu.
+AI chat history can also be reset independently via the CLI using `npm start reset aichats` or from the System menu during a database restore.
 		- `enabled` is whether the cron scheduler will run and automatically process database backups.
 		- `sftp`
 			- `host` is the SFTP host to upload backups